LSTclock: sidereal time clock

 When the app is launched for the first time, you will see a dialog asking to access your location information.
 If "Allow Once" is chosen, the authorization will expire after a while and the dialog will show up again when needed.

 Access to your location information facilitates to add locations into the list, but is not obligatory, so you can deny it if you would not like the functionality.
-Please find more details in Privacy Policy section.
+More details can be found in Privacy Policy section.

 Main screen